CMU-IDS-2021/assignment-2-05839-vivian-carol/writeup.md

 ## Design

-A great design decision help guide the audience through the data smoothly.
-Our design decisions aimed to incorporate the existing mental model of how people understand music trends and their search behavior.
-Three main decisions listed below:
+A great design decision can help the audience navigate smoothly through large amounts of data.
+Our design decisions were made with an understanding of the existing mental model of how people understand music trends and with common music search behavior and expectations.
+The three main decisions are as follows:

-#### 1. People relate music style with years/decade
+#### 1. People relate musical styles with certain decades
-Speaking of music trend in the United States, people talked about it by decade.( The wikipedia also introduce music trend by year:https://en.wikipedia.org/wiki/Music_history_of_the_United_States) Based on this, the x-axis of the scatter chart and the bar chart are order by issued date.
-And the bar charts of years in scatter charts and search functions allows the user to look for the albums and songs based on the trend.
-Lastly, the bar chart recalculate the average by decade to compare the album with the trend of music.
+It is commonly observed that in the US, people often dicuss music preferences and trends within the context of the decade in which the music was produced.
+We can see an example of this in Wikipedia, where music trends are categorized by year: https://en.wikipedia.org/wiki/Music_history_of_the_United_States.
+Based on this observation, the x-axis of the scatter chart and the bar chart are order by the release date of the song or album.
+And furthermore, we included sliders for filtering the data in these charts and in the search feature to allow the user to fine-tune the albums and songs based on trends.
+Another feature we implemented is that the bar chart calculates the average acoustic feature data of albums produced in a decade to compare with a David Bowie album from that same time period in order to visualize similarities and differences in the musical trends of that decade.

 #### 2. The psychology effect of color
 Based on psychology study, color evoke emotions connection.
 Though it might different by culture and personal experience, but generally, warm colors, such as red, orange, yellow are perceive as positive, while bool colors such as blue, purple and green are perceive as calm, sad and indifference.
 This emotional connection suit well with the definition of **Valence**.